-COUNTER-PROPOSAL A proposal to be presented to a (referendum) vote as an alternative to the proposal contained in a popular initiative or referendum.
-The counterproposal may originate in the legislature or in a given number of citizens.
+COUNTER-PROPOSAL [PCI+, PCR+] A proposal to be presented to a popular vote as an alternative to the proposal contained in a popular initiative or referendum.
+The counter-proposal may originate in the legislature or with a given number of citizens.
 In Switzerland the Federal Assembly may submit a counter-proposal both to a general popular initiative and to a formulated popular initiative in the event that it wishes to address the concern raised in the popular initiative but wants to deal with the matter in a different way from that proposed by the authors of the initiative.
-In such a case, a vote is held in accordance with the rules on the double yes vote.
-D
+In such a case, a vote is held in accordance with the rules on the "double yes" vote.

-DECIDING QUESTION Where an original initiative and a counter-proposal are to be voted on in the same referendum, there is the possibility of a Double Yes result, as voters may vote in favour of both proposals.
-In such cases, the deciding question is used to determine which version should be implemented should both proposals be approved.
+DECIDING QUESTION Where an original proposal and a counter-proposal are to be voted on in the same vote, there is the possibility of a "double yes" result, as voters may vote in favour of both proposals.
+In such cases, the deciding question is used to determine which version should be implemented, should both proposals be approved.